yashpatil729/Drone-Tracker/README.md

 # track2

 The app has UI as suggested in the mail.
-I haven't added API calls, or assigned dynamic button click facilities to it yet.
-But the UI matches the requirements.
-Please review the project and mail me at yashpp21@iitk.ac.in.<br>
+I haven't added API calls.
+The "Connect with Pilot" button changes the order tracker states as requested in the form.
+The UI matches the requirements.
+Please review the project <br>
  <br>
 Run:<br>
 $flutter pub get <br>